 Every dog or cat that comes to Heart of the Valley is medically and behaviorally evaluated for adoptability.
 Once an animal is deemed adoptable, we will care for that pet for as long as it takes for us to find that animal a new home.
-Because we accept any animal, regardless of history or health status, the evaluations help us to determine if the animal suffers from a significant quality of life medical or behavioral issue..
+Because we accept any dog or cat, regardless of history or health status, the evaluations help us to determine if the animal suffers from a significant quality of life medical or behavioral issue.
 HOV takes our responsibility to the community to adopt out animals that are safe around people and other pets very seriously.

-HOV accepts dogs and cats, puppies and kittens.
+HOV accepts companion dogs and cats, puppies and kittens.

 Animals come to the shelter for a variety of reasons.
 Some are stray animals that are not reclaimed by their guardians.
 Others are surrendered by families that can no longer care for them.
 While others are transferred to HOV by other shelters or rescues from around the state.

 Our average daily census is around 180 animals.
-That means we cared for 180 dogs and cats every day in the shelter!
-Dogs and cats available for adoption change daily so if you are looking to adopt, keep checking back.
+That means we care for 180 dogs and cats every day in the shelter!
+Dogs and cats available for adoption change daily so if you are looking to adopt, keep checking our adoptable pets pages.

 Our resources are primarily focused on the thousands of animals we care for each year in the shelter.
-We do offer a no cost Spay/Neuter Assistance Program (SNAP) which is available for feral and semi-feral cats with some appointments available for cats and dogs of low income families.
-Please call 388-9399, ext 204, if you need more information about this program.
+We do offer a low cost Spay/Neuter Assistance Program (SNAP) which is available for un-socialized cats with some appointments available for cats and dogs of low income families.
+Please call 388-9399, ext.
+204, if you need more information about this program.